howardhsien/Mr-Ride-iOS/readme.md

 CocoaPod is used to install the libraries.

 * SideMenu
+* Charts
 * PureLayout
 * Alamofire
 * Amplitude
 * Crashlytics
+* FBSDK => (included but not used)

-###Programming Structure
+###Side Menu Structure
+Side menu will be presented modally when button on navigation bar on baseViewController is clicked.
 BaseViewController is the the base of switching.
-When switching pages via side menu, the baseViewController switches the viewControllers which are Home, History, Map view controller on it.
+When switching pages via side menu, the baseViewController switches the viewControllers on it which are Home, History, Map view controller.